iammael/i18n-autohotkey/README.md

 # Translation-AHK

-Manage translations in your AHK programs.
+A translation library for AutoHotKey programs.

 ## To Do

 ### Library

+- [ ] Make use of the same parser as the Helper
+- [ ] UTF-8
 - [ ] Clean code
-- [ ] Make use of the same parser as the helper

 ### Helper